QSP’s Online User Handbook

 Group Meetings – Annual/Quarterly Client Connect Tracking Report

 Under Clients -> Reports is one called “Annual/Quarterly Client Connect Tracking Report” which tracks Annual and Quarterlies that are scheduled compared to those that have actually occurred.
 “Scheduled” types are defined by their set months (within the EAP tab), and whether they occurred or not is defined by the above method using the Group Meeting type of Client Connect.

 The Home Visit type Client Connect is very robust and detailed and includes sections on Home Log Review, Home Environment, Advocacy/Assistance & Safety, and Notes.
 Each item within each section provides an option to upload a picture when completing the Home Visit using QSMobile.
 Now, there may be times when a full home review is not the intended purpose, and in those instances, the “Notes Only” option can be used to hide all the other details and just show an area for writing notes (see image below).
-When this is the case, the printed Client Connect Summary will place this type of connect in the Other Connects header of the report.
+When this is the case, the printed Client Connect Summary will place this type of Connect in the Other Connects header of the report.

-Monthly notes is a way to capture what’s been going on with the person being served over the course of the month.
-This also includes a section to detail their Current Goals, and Staffing Schedule for the Month/Year.
+Monthly notes are a way to capture what’s been going on with the person being served over the course of the month.
+This also includes a section to detail their Current Goals and Staffing Schedule for the Month/Year.
 Also within the Monthly Note connect are 3 types of contacts that can be defined: In-Home Money Manager, Medication Overseer, and House Lead.
 Each of these data points in the Monthly Notes will appear in the Client Connect Summary.